 The easier you make it to buy or sign up for your target audiences, the higher your chances of converting!

-This is a good place to summarize all the top benefits of your product or service, and draw them in to become your customers.
-It is important not to neglect this because your readers are likely to be scanning and skimming through your copy.
+This is a good place to summarize all the top benefits of your product or service.
+You can use to draw readers to become your customers.

-Hence, a strong PS ensures that you hit them right at the bottom before their eyes move up again.
+A PS ensures that you hit them right at the bottom, before their eyes move up again.